Economic development corporation

 An economic development corporation ("EDC") is an organization common in the United States, usually a 501(c)(3) non-profit, whose mission is to promote economic development within a specific geographical area.
 These organizations are complementary to Chambers of Commerce.
 Whereas a Chamber of Commerce promotes the interests of businesses in a particular geographic area, an EDC typically focus on longer-term economic growth by attracting new businesses.
 Generally, an EDC can be found at the state level to attract business to a particular state.
 The state level EDC often works closely with local EDCs and may offer low interest loans, grants, tax credits and other economic incentives to attract businesses.

+According to Forbes, the USVI’s Economic Development Commission program "was first established in the 1960s, [and] provides a 90% exemption on corporate income tax and 100% on gross receipts and excise taxes—provided that a company employs at least 10 full-time US Virgin Islands residents and invests $100,000 in a local business."